mdeniz/marcus_bikes/README.md

 The first choice I made was to select [Ruby](https://www.ruby-lang.org) language and leverage of the [Ruby on Rails](https://rubyonrails.org/) framework as I have more experience with to build this project.

 As this is only a coding exercise I decided to use [SQLite](https://www.sqlite.org) as SQL database.
+In a more real example I would choose PostgreSQL.

-This code repository is [git](https://git-scm.com/) based and is hosted in [github.com/mdeniz/marcus_bikes](https://github.com/mdeniz/marcus_bikes).
+This code repository is [git](https://git-scm.com/) based and you can find it in [github.com/mdeniz/marcus_bikes](https://github.com/mdeniz/marcus_bikes).

 More concrete, I used [RSpec](https://rspec.info/) as testing framework, [TailwindCSS](https://tailwindcss.com/) as CSS styles framework and [StimulusJS](https://stimulus.hotwired.dev/) for javascript interactions.

 ### Data model

 We can identify two main domains for this project, the **Product Catalog** domain and the **Shopping Cart** domain.
+Here you can see an overall view of the ER diagram for the database:

 ![ER Diagram](doc/assets/ER_diagram.png)

 #### Product Catalog domain

 This domain comprises all the concepts related to the definition of the catalog.
-Categories, products and their customization are the main entities we can find here:
+Categories, products and their customization are the main entities we can find here.

 The core entities of this domain are **Category** and **Product**:

 ![Core Catalog ER Diagram](doc/assets/catalog_core.png)

-Here you have a specification of the core entities for the catalog:
+Here you have a specification of those entities:

 * **Category**